 There are 16 Stock Exchanges with a Market Cap of over $1 Trillion.
 Of the 70+ stock exchanges we track on this site, the market with the highest Market Cap is the New York Stock Exchange (NYSE) with a capitalization of over $18 Trillion USD.
 The markets with the two highest capitalizations are the NYSE and NASDAQ – both located in the United States.

-Note that all Market Capitalizations have been converted to USD even though most exchanges outside of the United States do not use the US Dollar.
+Note that all Market Capitalizations have been converted to USD even though most exchanges outside of the United States do not use the US Dollar to price shares.